grehujt/SmallPythonProjects/ClusteringRelatedPosts/readme.md

 # Clustering Related Posts

 ## Scenario
-- We are implementing a search engine,
+- We are implementing a stackoverflow-like search engine,
-- When a user comes in and type in some keywords, how can we find the related posts in our training data?
+- When a user comes in and type in a question, how can we find the related posts in our training data?

 ## Analysis
 - Notes on [supervised learning](https://en.wikipedia.org/wiki/Supervised_learning) and [unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning).